OpenSec: Measuring Incident Response Agent Calibration Under Adversarial Evidence

 \subsection{Contributions}

 We make four contributions.
 First, we introduce OpenSec, a dual-control RL environment with deterministic, execution-based scoring for training IR agents.
 Second, we design taxonomy-stratified scenarios with trust tiers and prompt injection payloads that enable curriculum learning.
-Third, we evaluate four frontier models on 40 standard-tier episodes and reveal consistent over-triggering in this setting, with 90--97\% false positive rates.
-Fourth, we provide evidence that calibration varies across frontier models and is not reliably present: Sonnet 4.5 shows partial calibration where GPT-5.2, Gemini 3, and DeepSeek do not.
+Third, we evaluate four frontier models on 40 standard-tier episodes each and reveal consistent over-triggering, with 45--82.5\% false positive rates and EGAR below 55\% across all models.
+Fourth, we provide evidence that calibration varies across frontier models: Sonnet 4.5 shows partial calibration (62.5\% containment, TTFC 10.6) where GPT-5.2 is uncalibrated (100\% containment, TTFC 4.1).